DuckOfTheBooBoo/sea-salon-technical-challenge/README.md

 Monitor the logs to ensure all services start correctly:
 - Wait for the backend service to successfully connect to the database.
 This may take a few moments as MySQL needs time to initialize.

-- Look for the log entry [GIN-debug] Listening and serving HTTP on :3000.
+- Look for the log entry `[GIN-debug] Listening and serving HTTP on :3000`.
 This indicates that the backend service is running successfully.

 5. Access the application